pboutinaud/SHiVAi/step_by_step_mixed_approach/README.md

 > Notes:\
 > You don't need to create an new environment with `python3 -m venv ~/shivai_env` if you already have one ready, just activate it to install SHiVAi in it.\
 > You can check your Python version by running `python --version`.\
-> Unlike the traditional install, you do **not** need to install TensorFlow or CUDA locally — these are handled by the Apptainer image.\
 > As mentioned before, feel free to use any Python environment manager (e.g. `conda`).

 The `shiva` command line tool will then be available from within the activated environment.